Alban Lafont: Nantes

+Amedspor

+On 22 July 2026, Lafont signed a one-season contract with Amedspor in Turkey.Lafont said he joined Amedspor because he was attracted by the club's ambitious project and wanted to establish himself once again as an undisputed first-choice goalkeeper after leaving Nantes.

 International career

+France

 Lafont has represented France at various youth levels.
 He made six appearances for the France U16 team and captained the side on three occasions.
 He then made his debut for France U17 on 20 October 2015 against Northern Ireland, keeping a clean sheet in the process.
 Lafont was, however, not selected for France's 2016 European Under-17 Championship squad after Toulouse lobbied for him to remain with the club for their last two games of the season to aid their relegation battle.

 In September 2016, Lafont was named in the 20-man France U18 squad by manager Bernard Diomède for the 2016 Limoges Tournament.
 He was an ever-present as France ended the tournament on top of the standings having won 2 out of their 3 matches and drawn the other.
 He was promoted to the U20 side the following year and made his debut against England on 25 March.
 In May the same year, he was named in the France squad for the 2017 FIFA U-20 World Cup in South Korea.
 Throughout the tournament, he alternated with Paul Bernardoni as France's starting 'keeper before the nation was eliminated by Italy in the Round of 16.

 On 19 September 2022, Lafont received his first France national team call-up for two UEFA Nations League matches, replacing the injured Hugo Lloris.

+Ivory Coast

-In August 2025, Lafont was called up to the Ivory Coast national team.
-He was eligible through his maternal grandfather who was an Ivorian citizen.
+Eligible to represent the Ivory Coast national team through his maternal grandfather who was an Ivorian citizen, Lafont was called up to the national team in August 2025.

 On 3 September 2025, Lafont's request to change sports citizenship from French to Ivorian was approved by FIFA.

+On 9 December, Lafont was included in the Ivory Coast's 26-man squad for the 2025 Africa Cup of Nations.

+On May 15, 2026, Lafont was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.

 Personal life

 In January 2016, relatives of Lafont were among the 30 people killed in the Ouagadougou attacks when a group of gunmen opened fire in a Cappuccino restaurant.

 On 25 September 2016, Lafont became the youngest ever footballer to be invited as a guest on French football programme Téléfoot.

-Born in Burkina Faso and raised in France, Lafont is also eligible to play for the Ivorian national team, via his maternal grandfather.